ASquirrelsTail/issue-tracker/README.md

 - [GIMP 2.10.8](https://www.gimp.org/)
 	- GIMP 2 was used for image editing.
 - [Inkscape](https://inkscape.org/)
-	- Inkscape was used to create the logo and additional icons for the site.
+	- Inkscape was used to create the logo.

 ## Deployment